ropensci/cffr/tests/testthat/_snaps/methods.md

         name-suffix: III
       - name: The translator factory

-# Errors on other as.person methods
+# unsupported as.person methods report errors

     Code
       as.person(the_cff)